quintilesims/layer0/docs-src/docs/reference/cli.md

 * `deployName[:deployVersion]` - The name of a Layer0 deploy that exists in the environment `environmentName`.
 You can optionally specify the version number of the Layer0 deploy that you want to deploy.
 If you do not specify a version number, the latest version of the deploy will be used.

 ####Optional arguments
 * `--loadbalancer [environmentName:]loadBalancerName` - Place the new service behind an existing load balancer `loadBalancerName`.
-You can optionally specify the Layer0 environment (`environmentName`) where the Load Balancer exists.
+You can optionally specify the Layer0 environment (`environmentName`) where the load balancer exists.
 * `--no-logs` - Disable cloudwatch logging for the service

 ### service update